graalvm/graalvm-demos/fortune-demo/README.md

 The demo is a Java program that simulates the traditional `fortune` Unix program (for more information, see [fortune](https://en.wikipedia.org/wiki/Fortune_(Unix))).
 The data for the fortune phrases is provided by [YourFortune](https://github.com/your-fortune).

 The Fortune demo is comprised of two sub-projects, each built with Maven: Fortune and StaticFortune.
-The _pom.xml_ file of each sub-project includes the [Native Image Maven plugin](https://www.graalvm.org/reference-manual/native-image/NativeImageMavenPlugin/), which instructs Maven to generate a native executable from a JAR file with all dependencies at the `mvn package` step.
+The _pom.xml_ file of each sub-project includes the [Native Image Maven plugin](https://graalvm.github.io/native-build-tools/latest/maven-plugin.html), which instructs Maven to generate a native executable from a JAR file with all dependencies.
 The plugin will also gather the diagnostic data at build time and write it to a dump file in the _target_ directory.

-To build and run the projects, use [GraalVM](https://www.graalvm.org/downloads/).
+To build and run the projects, a user is expected to have [GraalVM installed with Native Image support](https://www.graalvm.org/dev/reference-manual/native-image/#install-native-image).

 ## Fortune